Jerga99/ML-Regression-vol1/notes.md

 R² value ranges from 0 to 1, where 1 indicates perfect prediction.
 Can be misleadingly high in models with many variables.

+The R-squared (R²) value for your regression model is approximately 0.9383.
+This indicates that about 93.83% of the variability in the exam scores is explained by the number of study hours, based on your model.
+This suggests a strong linear relationship between the study hours and the exam scores in your dataset.

+## MAE (Mean Absolute Error)

+The Mean Absolute Error is a measure of differences between paired observations.

+is particularly useful when you need a robust measure that can stand out outliers, i.e., few large errors will not skew the result too much, making it more reliable when the data contains many outliers.

+## When to Use Which?

+MAE is particularly useful when you need a robust measure that can stand out outliers, i.e., few large errors will not skew the result too much, making it more reliable when the data contains many outliers.

+R² is useful when you need to explain to a non-technical audience how well the variability in the response variable is being captured by the model.
+It is also more common for comparing the predictive quality of models on the same problem.